Albert-Canite/Photonic_Ising_Machine/README.md

 - `F_unit.m`: enforces node-level unit constraints on a manually indexed mesh topology.
 - `mesh_map.mat`: mesh topology/support data for routing experiments.

+## Hardware Requirements

+- The package requires only a standard computer with enough RAM to support the operations defined by a user.
+For minimal performance, this will be a computer with about 2 GB of RAM.
+For optimal performance, we recommend a computer with the following specs:

+- RAM: 16+ GB
+- CPU: 4+ cores, 3.3+ GHz/core

 ## Environment Requirements

 ## Operating system